untool/untool/packages/core/README.md

 }
 ```

-`@untool/core` looks for configuration data in rather many places.
+`@untool/core` looks for configuration data in a couple of places.
 It only uses the first config it finds, so make sure you do not have multiple configs lying around:

 - an `untool` property in your project's `package.json` file
 - an `.untoolrc` file in your project's root folder (JSON, YAML, or JS)